Writing a newsletter. UGH!

-People talk about how you need to “stay top of mind,” or throw out some statistic about the ROI of email marketing.
+People talk about how you need to “stay top of mind,” or throw out some statistic about the ROI of email marketing as part of your marketing strategy.
 And they might start talking about the pros and cons of different newsletter tools.

-The worst thing is…you believe them.
-But actually sending a newsletter can be a lot of work.
+But here’s the thing: actually sending a newsletter can be a lot of work.

 What if you already have a newsletter?
 Well, those email marketing statistics that talk about getting back $40 for every $1 you spend might seem a little outlandish.